Sign Up Free

 Every whitepaper opens with a problem.
 The first thing to evaluate isn't whether the problem is real, but whether blockchain is a necessary part of the solution.

 This is the most overlooked question in whitepaper analysis, and it eliminates a surprising number of projects immediately.
-Many whitepapers describe genuine problems (supply chain inefficiency, data privacy, payment friction) but then propose solutions where a centralized database, an API, or existing software would work just as well.
+Many whitepapers describe genuine problems (supply chain inefficiency, data privacy, cross-border payment friction, identity management) but then propose solutions where a centralized database or existing software would work just as well.
 The blockchain component exists to justify a token, not to solve the problem.
+Not always deliberately.
+But often enough to matter.

 Ask yourself: does this solution require decentralization, trustlessness, or censorship resistance?
 If you removed the blockchain layer, would the product still function?
-If the answer is yes, the token is likely a fundraising mechanism dressed up as a feature.
+If yes, the token is likely a fundraising mechanism dressed up as a feature.

 Bitcoin's whitepaper passes this test clearly.
 The entire point was removing the need for a trusted intermediary in digital payments.
 That requires a decentralized system by definition.
 Chainlink's whitepaper also passes: the problem of getting reliable external data into smart contracts requires a decentralized oracle network because a single data provider would be a point of failure.